temporalio/documentation/docs/php-workers.md

 // Activities are stateless and thread safe.
 So a shared instance is used.
 $worker->registerActivityImplementations(new App\DemoActivity());
+// To register multiple Activities with the Worker, each Activity implementation name must be unique.
+// And you must provide all Activity function names in the registration call like so:
+// $worker->registerActivityImplementations(new App/ActivityA(), new App/ActivityB(), new App/ActivityC());

 // start primary loop
 $factory->run();